kstenio/lifssa/README.md

-# lifssa
-Laser Induced Fluorescence Spectroscopy Spectra Analyser
+# Laser Induced Fluorescence Spectroscopy spectra analyser - LIFSsa

-# Development
+## Development
-This software was developed during the course Python applied to spectrosopy
+This software was developed during the course Python applied to spectroscopy